gpadolina/DeepLearning-notes/DeepLearning/Deep learning for Text and Sequences.md

 encode as a 2D tensor of size *(timesteps, input_features).* It loops over timesteps, and at each timestep, it considers its current state at *t* and the input at *t* (of shape *(input_features, )*, and combines them to obtain the output at t.
 For the first timestep, the previous output isn't defined; hence, there is no current state.
 So, you'll initialize the state as an all-zero vector called the *initial state* of the network.

+In summary, an RNN is a *for* loop that reuses quantities computed during the previous iteration of the loop, nothing more.

+#### A recurrent layer in Keras
+*SimpleRNN* processes batches of sequences, like all other Keras layers, not a single sequences as in the Numpy example.
+This means it takes inputs of shape *(batch_size, timesteps, input_features),* rather than *(timesteps, input_features).*